eladsez/Unix-Shell/README.md

 cmd_helper.o history.o main.c   Makefile myshell_history shell.h  task1.pdf  util.o
 hello
 ```
-We've also implemented nvaigation through the command history using the UP/DOWN arrow keys.
+We've also implemented nvaigation through the command history using the UP/DOWN arrow keys, this feature work as in bash - meaning you just need to go up and down between the commands and press `Enter` to execute.

 # Running Example